tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 How fast is [[binary search]]?
 Blazingly fast, as it turns out: for an n-element vector, it needs to check, at most, $\log_2 n$ different values.
 So, for instance, on a million-element vector [[binary search]] will never do *at most* 20 comparisons (because $\log_2 1000000 \approx 20$).

-While [[binary search]] is extremely efficient for searching large amounts of data, it comes with a price: the vector must be in [[sorted order]].
-The problem with sorting is that even the fastest general-purpose sorting algorithms are slower than *linear* search.
-Thus sorting a vector and then calling [[binary search]] is usually slower than doing [[linear search]].
+While [[binary search]] is extremely efficient for searching large amounts of data, it comes with a high price: the vector must be in [[sorted order]].
+The problem with sorting is that the fastest general-purpose sorting algorithms are slower than *linear* search.
+Thus sorting a vector and then calling [[binary search]] is usually slower than just calling [[linear search]].
 However, sorting the data once followed by *multiple* binary searches may be faster than lots of linear searches.

 > **Did you know that you can drive your car a mile without using a drop of gas?** Just start at the top of a mile-long hill and roll down.
 Of course, the hard part is getting your car up there in the first place!
 Binary search suffers from a similar problem.